terascope/teraslice/docs/packages/data-mate/overview.md

 ### toISO8601

-`toISO8601(input, args) - Converts a date string or number to an ISO date`
+`toISO8601(input, context, args) - Converts a date string or number to an ISO date`

 `args - { resolution?: String }`
 `resolution value: ['seconds', 'milliseconds'], defaults to seconds`